-1.0 INTRODUCTION
+3.0 INTRODUCTION

-The Los Angeles Harbor Department (LAHD) has prepared this Recirculated Draft Initial Study (IS)/Mitigated Negative Declaration (MND) to address the environmental effects of the proposed Star-Kist Cannery Facility Project (proposed Project).
+LAHD prepared this Final IS/MND to address the environmental effects of the proposed Project.
 The proposed Project would occur on a 14-acre site that was home to the former Star-Kist facilities on Terminal Island.
-LAHD is the lead agency under the California Environmental Quality Act (CEQA).
+LAHD is the lead agency under the CEQA.

 The primary objectives of the proposed Project are to create a parcel of land that is more marketable for future development, to reuse and capitalize the site more efficiently, and to alleviate public nuisance.
-LAHD has solicited multiple requests for proposals for the proposed Project site but has received no viable responses and has had no success in finding a feasible future use due to the complex's incurable functional obsolescence as well as irreparable infrastructure.
-However, for the purposes of CEQA, this Recirculated IS/MND assumes the potential future use of the Project site for cargo support, which can vary from container or chassis storage to chassis repair and maintenance, consistent with the Port Master Plan (PMP).
+LAHD has solicited multiple requests for information for the proposed Project site but received no viable responses and has had no success in finding a feasible future use due to the complex's incurable functional obsolescence as well as irreparable infrastructure.
+However, for the purposes of CEQA, this Final IS/MND assumes the potential future use of the Project site for cargo support, which can vary from container or chassis storage to chassis repair and maintenance, consistent with the PMP.
 For the purposes of this evaluation, it is assumed that the site will be developed with a chassis repair and maintenance depot.

-1.1 CEQA PROCESS
+3.1 CEQA PROCESS

-This document was prepared in accordance with CEQA (Public Resources Code [PRC] Section 21000 et seq.) and the State CEQA Guidelines (14 California Code of Regulations [CCR] 15000 et seq.).
+This document was prepared in accordance with CEQA (PRC Section 21000 et seq.) and the State CEQA Guidelines (14 CCR 15000 et seq.).
 One of the main objectives of CEQA is to disclose the potential environmental effects of proposed activities to the public and decision-makers.
 CEQA requires the potential environmental effects of a project to be evaluated prior to implementation.

 On December 12, 2019, LAHD circulated an IS/Negative Declaration (ND), which determined that the proposed Project would not have a significant effect on the environment.
 During the 30-day public review period for the 2019 IS/ND, responsible agencies and the public had an opportunity to provide written comments on the information contained within the Draft IS/ND.
-Based on comments received, LAHD determined to recirculate the IS/ND pursuant to section 15073.5 of the State CEQA Guidelines (14 CCR 15000 et seq.) to include an updated, revised analysis that responds to specific concerns raised by commenters on the 2019 IS/ND and to include analysis of reasonably foreseeable future uses of the Project site.

-This Recirculated Draft IS/MND includes a discussion of the proposed Project's effects on the existing environment.
+Based on comments received, LAHD determined to recirculate the document pursuant to section 15073.5 of the State CEQA Guidelines (14 CCR 15000 et seq.) to include an updated, revised analysis that responds to specific concerns raised by commenters on the 2019 IS/ND and to include analysis of reasonably foreseeable future uses of the Project site.
+The Recirculated Draft IS/MND included a discussion of the proposed Project's effects on the existing environment.

 Under CEQA, the lead agency is the public agency with primary responsibility for approval of a project.
 Pursuant to Section 15367 of the State CEQA Guidelines, LAHD is the lead agency for the proposed Project.
-LAHD prepared this Recirculated Draft IS/MND to comply with CEQA.
+LAHD prepared this Final IS/MND to comply with CEQA.
 LAHD will consider the information in this document when determining whether to approve the proposed Project.

-This Recirculated Draft IS/MND meets CEQA content requirements by including a project description, a description of the environmental setting and potential environmental impacts, a discussion of consistency with plans and policies, and the names of the document preparers.
+This Final IS/MND meets CEQA content requirements by including a project description, a description of the environmental setting and potential environmental impacts, a discussion of consistency with plans and policies, and the names of the document preparers.